jupyterhub/mybinder.org-user-guide/doc/introduction.rst

 push any changes to the repository, then it will be re-built the next time somebody clicks a link.

+If your environment files and content files are not housed in the same branch of the same repository, see the :ref:`external_binder_setup` page for how to generate a URL.

 Now that you're acquainted with Binder, see the :ref:`using-binder` page for more information about what you can do with it.